theory + experiment = fmc2

 Traditionally, we use a conventional approach as shown below which is expensive and time-consuming.

-We need to introduce a computational approach in the design process to minimize cost and hasten the design process.
+We need to take a systematic approach to the design process to minimize costs and speed up the design process.